segment-any-text/wtpsplit/README.md

 ## Adaptation

 SaT can be domain- and style-adapted via LoRA.
-We provide trained LoRA modules for Universal Dependencies, OPUS100, Ersatz, and TED (i.e., ASR-style transcribed speecjes) sentence styles in 81 languages for `sat-3l`and `sat-12l`.
+We provide trained LoRA modules for Universal Dependencies, OPUS100, Ersatz, and TED (i.e., ASR-style transcribed speeches) sentence styles in 81 languages for `sat-3l`and `sat-12l`.
 Additionally, we provide LoRA modules for legal documents (laws and judgements) in 6 languages, code-switching in 4 language pairs, and tweets in 3 languages.
 For details, we refer to our [paper](https://arxiv.org/abs/2406.16678).

 We also provided verse segmentation modules for 16 genres for `sat-12-no-limited-lookahead`.